DATE

 intro

-Microsoft SQL Server is a powerful relational database management system (RDBMS) that provides a platform for storing, managing, and analyzing structured data.
-In this guide, we'll focus on how to extract time from the datetime function and obtain date-only values using various methods in MS SQL Server.
+Microsoft SQL Server is a robust relational database management system (RDBMS) widely used for storing, managing, and analyzing structured data.
+This guide focuses on methods to extract the date and time components from a datetime data type in SQL Server, providing you with techniques to obtain either date-only or time-only values.

 Tools used in the tutorial